BRITISH VALUES at Seven Stars

 WHAT ARE OUR BRITISH VALUES?

 Pupil voice, as well as parent/carer voice, plays a central part in developing school improvement priorities.
 The school is clear in demonstrating how pupils should contribute and co-operate and consider the views and needs of others.
-The School Council meets regularly and takes part in decision making on a range of topics.

 The Rule of Law: